Jonathan-M-Wilson/Whether-Sweater/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Wether Sweater is a 5-day, solo project during module three, of Turing School's Back-End Engineering Program.
+Whether Sweater is a 5-day, solo project during module three, of Turing School's Back-End Engineering Program.

 This application is a web application designed to consume and produce API's.
 The application utilizes Ruby on Rails, with a PostgrSQL database.

+To use this application in production to test out the endpoints, please visit [Whether--Sweater](https://whether--sweater.herokuapp.com/api/v1) on Heroku!

 ### Built With